 These Washi Tape Valentine Bubbles are a great way to celebrate in the classroom without candy!
+They make a cute Valentine's Day gift to share with friends.

 If you're a fan of non-candy Valentines, these Washi Tape Valentine Bubbles are an easy, frugal project to do this holiday.